 location - Scharwoude

-status - building permit
+status - under construction

 client - Culture Matters